 The town straddled the border between Yorkshire and Lancashire until a local government reorganisation in 1889.
-It was then placed entirely within the West Riding of Yorkshire when the historic Riding became an administrative county and it continued as part of West Yorkshire in 1974.
+It was then placed entirely within the West Riding of Yorkshire when the historic Riding became an administrative county.
+It continued as part of West Yorkshire in 1974.

 The industrial revolution saw the development of cotton mills in Todmorden, a feature more typical of Lancashire towns while woollen mills were prevalent in towns of the West Riding of Yorkshire.
 Many of the mills in Todmorden were, however, at the Yorkshire side of the historic county boundary.